lttng/lttng-docs/contents/installing-lttng/desktop-distributions/debian.md

 id: debian
 ---

-Debian wheezy (stable) and previous versions are not supported; you need to build and install LTTng packages
+Debian "wheezy" (stable) and previous versions are not supported; you need to build and install LTTng packages
 [from source](#doc-building-from-source) for those.

-Debian jessie (testing) and sid (unstable) have everything you need:
+Starting from Debian "jessie", packages are officially available using Apt:

 <pre class="term">
 sudo apt-get install lttng-tools